opendilab/DI-smartcross/docs/source/installation.rst

     sumo

-If success, the following message will be shown in the shell.
+If successful, the following message will be shown in the shell.

 .. code::